hashicorp/vagrant/docs/provisioners/chef_solo.md

 Once enabled, if you are building a VM from scratch, run `vagrant up` and provisioning will automatically occur.
-If you already have a running VM and don't want to rebuild everything from scratch, run `vagrant reload` and provisioning will automatically occur.
+If you already have a running VM and don't want to rebuild everything from scratch, run `vagrant reload` and it will restart the VM, without completely destroying the environment first, allowing the import step to be skipped.